-The Statewide CASE Team calculated the first-year statewide savings by multiplying the per-unit savings, which are presented in Section 4.3, by the statewide new construction forecast for 2020 or expected alterations in 2020, which is presented in more detail in Appendix A. The first-year energy impacts represent the first-year annual savings from all buildings that were completed in 2020.
+The Statewide CASE Team calculated the first-year statewide savings for new construction by multiplying the per-unit savings, which are presented in Section 4.3, by the statewide new construction forecast for 2020 or expected alterations in 2020, which is presented in more detail in Appendix A. The first-year energy impacts represent the first-year annual savings from all buildings that were completed in 2020.
 The lifecycle energy cost savings represents the energy cost savings over the entire 15-year analysis period.
-Results are presented in Table 48 for new construction.
+Results are presented in Table 56 for new construction.
+The statewide savings estimates do not take naturally occurring market adoption or compliance rates into account.

-Given data regarding the new construction forecast and expected alterations in 2020, the Statewide CASE Team estimates that the proposed code change will reduce annual statewide electricity use by 700 MWh with an associated demand reduction of 74kW.
-The energy savings for buildings constructed in 2020 are associated with a present valued energy cost savings of approximately PV \$1.6 million in (discounted) energy costs over the 15- year period of analysis.
+Given data regarding the new construction forecast and expected alterations in 2020, the Statewide CASE Team estimates that the proposed code change will reduce annual statewide electricity use by 680 MWh with an associated demand reduction of 60 kW.
+The energy savings for buildings constructed in 2020 are associated with a present valued energy cost savings of approximately PV \$1.6 million in (discounted) energy costs over the 15-year period of analysis.

-Table 48: Statewide Energy and Energy Cost Impacts - New Construction
+Table 56: Statewide Energy and Energy Cost Impacts - New Construction